Yandex Cloud

 Log in to the Yandex Cloud management console and select the organization you use to access DataSphere.
 On the Yandex Cloud Billing page, make sure you have a billing account linked.

-If you have an active billing account, you can create or select a folder to deploy your infrastructure in, on the cloud page.
+If you have an active billing account, you can go to the cloud page to create or select a folder to run your infrastructure.

 Note

-If you use an identity federation to access Yandex Cloud, billing details might be unavailable to you.
+If you are using an identity federation to work with Yandex Cloud, you might not have access to billing details.
 In this case, contact your Yandex Cloud organization administrator.

 Create a folderCreate a folder